Aditya-Deshmukh9/flask_expeencetraker_app/backend/README.md

 # Personal Expense Tracker - Backend

-This is the Flask backend for the Personal Expense Tracker application.
+This is the Flask backend for the Personal Expense Tracker application with JWT-based authentication and user-specific data management.

 ## Setup Instructions